-This page includes selected relatively simple exercise of applying the user defined function to resolve circular references.
+Maybe you want your modelling career to involve applying rules and filling in template models with best practices.
+Maybe you think that success is when an auditor writes that you have no formulas that violate what they consider are best practices.
+If these are your objectives are just meeting basic requirements, then this page is not for you.
+On the other hand, if you want to break through the problems with excel that limit effective analysis of difficult financial analysis, then you can become an innovative analyst through writing some of your own code.
+This page walks through selected relatively simple exercises of applying a method that requires some programming — user defined functions — to resolve problems with excel that include circular references.
+I begin with examples from project finance where there are multiple painful circular references that severely limit many of the very big advantages of excel including data tables, goal seek and rapid evaluation of alternative financing structures.
 The user defined function method allows you to avoid problems that occur with both the iteration method (no goal seek; unstable models; slow models) and the copy and paste method (lose transparency; stop model execution; difficulty with data tables).
 I start with very simple examples that only have a few inputs and do not have do loops.
 Then I move to more complex cases with loops and reading in more variables.
 Each of the cases involves first understanding how the financial model works and then working through the excel model with equations.
 All of the cases involving making a model parallel to your excel model.
 I have included the code on this page and also included the sample files.

 Case 1: Simple Funding without Loop – Cash Sweep and LBO Case

 For the first case I have set up a very simple sources and uses of funds model with fees on debt.
 The fees are computed on debt and are included in the uses of funds.
 In the example you can contrast different methods for solving circular references.